ShazaGheiba/TradeLocker-Bot/README.md

 # TradeLocker Bot

-This repository contains a Python trading bot that implements various trading strategies using the TradeLocker API.
+This repository contains a Python trading bot that implements simple buy/sell actions and various trading strategies using the TradeLocker API.
 The bot can be run locally using Docker Compose.

 ## Demo